MicrosoftDocs/fabric-docs/docs/security/security-trusted-workspace-access.md

 In the following example, the pipeline reads data from a lakehouse containing a OneLake shortcut and writes it to another lakehouse in the same Fabric workspace.

-Choose Lakehouse as the data source.
+Choosing Lakehouse as the data source.

 :::image type="content" source="./media/security-trusted-workspace-access/pipelines-choose-data-source.png" alt-text="Sceenshot of choosing a data source for copying into a lakehouse.":::

-Select the lakehouse to read from.
+Selecting the lakehouse to read from.

 :::image type="content" source="./media/security-trusted-workspace-access/pipelines-select-data-read-from.png" alt-text="Sceenshot of choosing a lakehouse to read from.":::

-Select the table to read from.
+Selecting the table to read from.

 :::image type="content" source="./media/security-trusted-workspace-access/pipelines-select-table-read-from.png" alt-text="Sceenshot of choosing the table to read from.":::

-Choose the lakehouse you want to copy to.
+Choosing the lakehouse you want to copy to.

 :::image type="content" source="./media/security-trusted-workspace-access/pipelines-select-lakehouse-copy-to.png" alt-text="Sceenshot of selecting the lakehouse to copy to.":::

-Select the destination table to copy to.
+Selecting the destination table to copy to.

 :::image type="content" source="./media/security-trusted-workspace-access/pipelines-select-table-copy-to.png" alt-text="Sceenshot of choosing the table to copy to.":::

-Check the summary of your intended action.
+Checking the summary of the intended action.

 :::image type="content" source="./media/security-trusted-workspace-access/pipelines-summary-intended-action.png" alt-text="Sceenshot showing a summary of the intended action.":::

-Data gets copied.
+Data getting copied.

 :::image type="content" source="./media/security-trusted-workspace-access/pipelines-data-getting-copied.png" alt-text="Sceenshot of data getting copied.":::

-View the data that's been copied into the destination.
+Viewing the data that's been copied into the destination.

 :::image type="content" source="./media/security-trusted-workspace-access/pipelines-view-copied-data.png" alt-text="Sceenshot showing data copied into the destination table.":::